-The Avue Operating System (AOS) — the base platform for all of the Indigo by Avue product streams — provides for workflow; business process management; business activity monitoring; personnel action processing, tracking and reporting; data warehousing; online standard and ad hoc reporting; data analytics; dashboards; application program interfaces (APIs) to third party systems; interconnections with other federal systems; cybersecurity and FedRAMP and agency authorizations management; FedRAMP-authorized infrastructure; user and access management; HR collaboration platform; and enterprise skills banks.
+The Avue Operating System (AOS) — the base platform for Indigo by Avue — provides for workflow; business process management; business activity monitoring; personnel action processing, tracking and reporting; data warehousing; online standard and ad hoc reporting; data analytics; dashboards; application program interfaces (APIs) to third party systems; interconnections with other federal systems; cybersecurity and FedRAMP and agency authorizations management; FedRAMP-authorized infrastructure; user and access management; HR collaboration platform; and enterprise skills banks.

 Workflow and Personnel Action Request (PAR) and Transaction Processing

 Avue’s Personnel Action Request (PAR) system covers 100 percent of the SF-52 personnel actions and many non-52 actions that are common HR transactions.
 Managers, or their HR Specialist or Administrative Officers, initiate actions by completing a simple 1-2-3 step process that captures essential information.
 Each transaction has an accompanying file for electronic transfer to the payroll system and other third-party systems such as OPM’s EHRI or EDR.
 In this way, the form and accompanying system file contain the accurate information about personnel action codes, regulatory and legal citations, and payroll data feeds.